Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-When the oldest children were really little, I would make these little ornaments and hang them on the tree Christmas Eve after I wrestled them all into bed.
-As they got older, they joined me in the project, in turn helping surprise the youngest when they awoke Christmas morning.
-A tree hung with cookies and candy canes has been our Christmas morning tradition for years.
+When my oldest children were really little, I would make these little ornaments and hang them on the tree on Christmas Eve after I wrestled them all into bed.
+As they got older, they joined me in the project, in turn helping surprise the youngest when they awoke on Christmas morning.
+A tree hung with cookies and candy canes has been our Christmas-morning tradition for years.
 My youngest is still the most excited about that part of Christmas morning.

 Now go make a mess.
 And enjoy it.

 - 1 tablespoon ginger, ground

 - 1 cup butter